pdgcam/CSD3/README.md

 - ``` scontrol show nodes cpu-e-1146 ``` Get detailed information about the node cpu-e-1146 <br/>

 # SLURM Commands: Submitting, Controlling, and Monitoring Jobs

+The CSD3 cluster uses the SLURM submission system.
+In normal use of SLURM, one creates a batch job which is a shell script containing the set of commands to run, plus the resource requirements for the job which are coded as specially formatted shell comments at the top of the script.
+The batch job script is then submitted to SLURM with the sbatch command.

-The cluster uses the slurm submission system.
-Templates of shell scripts to run jobs can be found in you user folder.
+Templates of SLURM submission shell scripts can be found at your home directories ``` /home/username ```

 Lauching a lob requires both mandatory parameters and accesories ones.